Access Modifiers in Java

-There are 4 types of java access modifiers:
+There are four types of Java access modifiers:

-There are many non-access modifiers such as static, abstract, synchronized, native, volatile, transient etc. Here, we will learn access modifiers.
+There are many non-access modifiers, such as static, abstract, synchronized, native, volatile, transient, etc. Here, we are going to learn the access modifiers only.

 Simple example of private access modifier